Education Corner - Education, Degrees and More

 This is a great misconception.
 Community colleges offer college level courses, requiring the same preparation to successfully complete courses required at traditional colleges and universities.
 The open enrollment policies of community colleges do not negatively affect the quality of courses.

-Community college is for older students and students who work full time.
 Many students right out of high school and younger adults attend community colleges.
 Working professionals and older adults frequently attend community colleges because classes are often offered at convenient times, such as nights and weekends.
 Younger students often have full-time jobs, so they also attend night and weekend classes.

 I can't get financial aid if I go to community college.